Gowtham-Pentela/Algo_Course/Milestone_1/Readme.txt

 	Execute adjacency_matrix:
 		Run the adjacency_matrix code to generate a visualization of the project data.
 	Execute CityFinder Code:
-		Run the CityFinder code to retrieve the path between the desired source and destination cities.
+		Run the CityFinder code to retrieve the path between the desired source and destination cities, for source and destination states give the two letter state code.

 Additional Notes:
 The project assumes that all files are kept in a single folder for optimal functionality.